 Next was the fun part of staining the table top and chairs.
 I used the Rustoleum 2-in-1 Stain in Kona which has both the stain and polyurethane in one.
 I definitely recommend getting the 2-in-1 formula, as this helps eliminate extra steps for you.

-I did a total of 3 coats, lightly sanding with a fine finisher grit in between each coat.
+I did a total of 3 coats, lightly sanding with a fine grit sander sponge in between each coat.
 I also used my vacuum’s furniture duster to get rid of any dust or debris on the surface and a microfiber cloth.

 Once the staining was completed I used the chalk paint to paint both the legs and backs of the chairs and table legs.
 This was the most time consuming step in the entire process because it took about 3 coats total to get the desired level of coverage I was looking for.
 The trickiest part by far was doing the back area of the chairs where the seats and backing meet.